featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 This workflow will be triggered on every push to the repository targeting any non-master or non-main branches.

-This will help identity any issues with your Pull Requests early before you merge them to your main branch.
+This will help identify any issues with your Pull Requests early before you merge them to your main branch.

 ```yml
 # .github/workflows/checks.yml